-Having flown a lot for work and holidays, I can't put it down to coincidence that I can step onto most flights with clear skin and step off with a couple of spots emerging.
-Unlike the cabin crew, we passengers can remove makeup (or not wear any in the first place) and apply spot-busting serums like Bare Minerals Blemish Remedy Anti-Imperfection Serum (£36) and then layer with an oil-balancing product like Avene Cleanance MAT Mattifying Emulsion (£12).
-The cabin crew I spoke to minimised the effects of the plane air on their skin by treating it once they land.
+Having flown a lot for work and vacation, I can't put it down to coincidence that I can step onto most flights with clear skin and step off with a couple of spots emerging.
+Unlike the cabin crew, we passengers can remove makeup (or not wear any in the first place) and apply spot-busting serums like Bare Minerals Blemish Remedy Anti-Imperfection Serum ($42) and then layer with an oil-balancing product like Avene Cleanance MAT Mattifying Emulsion ($25).
+The cabin crew I spoke to minimized the effects of the plane air on their skin by treating it once they land.

 Every single person we spoke to said to avoid the in-flight meals where possible.
 They are high in salt, which can contribute to water retention and that bloated feeling.
-Ellie relies on a supplement to beat the bloat: "I use charcoal capsules from Holland and Barrett every day to avoid the dreaded bloat!" she told us.
+Ellie relies on a supplement to beat the bloat: "I use charcoal capsules every day to avoid the dreaded bloat!" she told us.

 While Fay says it's worth preparing for the bloating, "Be mindful of what you eat before you get on an aircraft.
 Beans, cauliflower, all those foods that make you bloated because it will become much worse on board!
 If you are feeling really bloated, I'll have a peppermint tea; this helps relieve it a bit."